Acropolis of Athens: Cultural significance

 Every four years, the Athenians had a festival called the Great Panathenaea that rivaled the Olympic Games in popularity.
 During the festival, a procession (believed to be depicted on the Parthenon frieze) traveled through the city via the Panathenaic Way and culminated on the Acropolis.
 There, a new robe of woven wool (peplos) was placed on either the statue of Athena Polias in the Erechtheum (during the annual Lesser Panathenaea) or the statue of Athena Parthenos in the Parthenon (during the Great Panathenaea, held every four years).

 Within the later tradition of Western civilization and Classical revival, the Acropolis, from at least the mid-18th century on, has often been invoked as a critical symbol of the Greek legacy and of the glories of Classical Greece.

 Most of the artifacts from the temple are housed today in the Acropolis Museum at the foot of the ancient rock.

-Apart from their cultural and historical significance, the Acropolis monuments also embody educational value, as they reflect the ideas, art, and culture of the society that created them, these monuments serve as a bridge connecting the past with the present and the future.
-Therefore, we must make them accessible and understandable to the general public, especially to the youth!

 Geology

 The Acropolis is a klippe consisting of two lithostratigraphic units: the Athens schist and the overlying Acropolis limestone.
 The Athens schist is a soft reddish rock dating from the late Cretaceous period.
 The original sediments were deposited in a river delta approximately 72 million years ago.
 The Acropolis limestone dates from the late Jurassic period, predating the underlying Athens schist by about 30 million years.
 The Acropolis limestone was thrust over the Athens schist by compressional tectonic forces, forming a nappe or overthrust sheet.
 Erosion of the limestone nappe led to the eventual detachment of the Acropolis, forming the present-day feature.
 Where the Athens schist and the limestone meet there are springs and karstic caves.